 Read the words.
 Then listen and fill in the gaps.
+Greater

-primary school (infant) primary school (junior) secondary school sixth form college university nursery school reception year 1 year 2 year 3 year 4 year 5 year 6 year 7 year 8 year 9 year 10 year 11 year 12 year 13 first year second year third year

-- 1. Markus is in his of university.

-- at secondary 2.
-Seohyeon is in

-- 3. Valentina is in at primary school.

-- 4. Elizabeth is in at sixth form
+primary school (infant) primary school (junior) secondary school sixth form college university nursery school reception year 1 year 2 year 3 year 1 year 4 year 8 year 2 year 5 year 9 year 2 year 6 year 10 year 12 year 13 first year second year third year .
+Markus is in his of univers ity.
+3. Valentina is in at primary scho .
+Seohyeon school. is in at seconda ., Elizabeth is in college. at sixth form